Lesley-AnnW/Stream-downloader/README.md

 # Stream Downloader

 This repository provides a tool for recording and downloading YouTube livestreams.

-The tool includes a script to download livestreams in timed segments and supports multiple simultaneous stream downloads.
+## Features

+* Download YouTube livestreams.
+* Save streams in timed segments.
+* Support for multiple simultaneous downloads.
+* Configurable output quality and segment duration.
+* Scheduled start times for recordings in the next 24 hours.
+* Graceful handling of interruptions.
+* Logging to console and file.

 ## Overview